 Video has become central to remote internal and corporate communications, yet business leaders can’t expect their messages to resonate the same way in an entirely different format.
 Organizations need to adapt accordingly, which means thinking strategically about the technologies you use — and how you use them.

-That’s why Socialive and PGi are joining forces on June 16 for the 5th episode of our Creator Economy for the Enterprise webinar series (register here).
-Together, we’ll explore:
+That’s why Socialive and PGi joined forces for the 5th episode of our Creator Economy for the Enterprise webinar series (on-demand here).
+Together, we explored:

 - How communication tools or platforms carry implicit messages about who you are as an organization